top of page

 Players will progress to new rules throughout the season.
 They will start with no base-outs, and no strike outs, but learn about and integrate strikes, base outs, and more as the season progresses.

-AA Softball does have pre-season practices and league-wide Skills and Drills sessions.
-There will be all-teams practices each week throughout the season.
-Generally, practices are held for the first half hour of each game.
+AA Softball does have pre-season, league-wide Skills and Drills sessions, but not practices.
+Generally, team practices are held for the first half hour of each "game."

 There are generally two AA Softball games per week, and most are played at Falmouth fields.
 Because Softball is a traveling sport, and it's super fun for players to play new teams, we will schedule at least one travel game per team towards the end of the season.